History Decoded: The 10 Greatest Conspiracies of All Time

 History Decoded: The 10 Greatest Conspiracies of All Time is a 2013 non-fiction book by Brad Meltzer.
 It contains a series of investigations into history’s greatest conspiracies.
-Contained in at the introduction to each chapter is an envelope that holds facsimiles of relevant evidence: John Wilkes Booth's alleged unsigned will, a map of the Vatican, John F. Kennedy's death certificate.
+Included in the book at the introduction to each chapter is an envelope that holds facsimiles of relevant evidence: John Wilkes Booth's alleged unsigned will, a map of the Vatican, John F. Kennedy's death certificate.
 It is a companion to the show Brad Meltzer's Decoded on History Channel.
 According to WorldCat, the book is in 896 libraries.

 Contents

 The book contains investigation into the following mysteries: